bpesquet/artificial_metacognition/notes/confidence/README.md

 ![Metaperception](images/metaperception.png)

-{cite}`mamassianConfidenceForcedChoiceOther2020`
+[[Mamassian, 2020]](../../references/README.md#mamassian-2020)

 ### Cognitive control

-Cognitive control refers to **the intentional selection of thoughts, emotions, and behaviors based on current task demands and social context, and the concomitant suppression of inappropriate habitual actions** {cite}`millerIntegrativeTheoryPrefrontal2001`.
+Cognitive control refers to **the intentional selection of thoughts, emotions, and behaviors based on current task demands and social context, and the concomitant suppression of inappropriate habitual actions** [[Miller and Cohen, 2001]](../../references/README.md#miller-and-cohen-2001).

 In simpler terms, cognitive control allows adapting our behaviour on-the-fly to improve performance.